As of Friday, January 28, 2022:

 As of :

-Reservations are required during peak season (June 26 – September 30) for all overnight stays in the core area of Mount Assiniboine – at Magog Lake and Og Lake campgrounds.
-Reservations can be made up to 2 months in advance of your arrival date via our Discover Camping Reservation Service.
-During the non-peak season (October 1 – June 25) camping permits for these campgrounds must still be purchased via the Discover Camping reservation system, although reservation transaction charges are waived.
+Backcountry reservations are required year-round for all overnight stays at Magog Lake and Og Lake campgrounds.
+Reservations can be made up to 4 months in advance of your arrival date via our BC Parks' Reservation Service.
 There is no cash payment accepted in the park.

 - Reservations must be paid in full and include backcountry permit fees and any applicable reservation transaction charges.